MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 You can't move the site from "/sites" to "/teams."
 For info about changing your SharePoint domain name, see [Change your SharePoint domain name](change-your-sharepoint-domain-name.md).

-It can take about 10 minutes to change the site address (depending on the size of the site), and the site will be read-only during this time.
+It can take about 10 minutes to change the site address (depending on the size of the site), and the site is read-only during this time.
 We recommend changing addresses during times when site usage is low.

 You can change the address of up to 100 sites at a time.
 To change an additional site address, wait for another change to finish.